v0.42 🌳

 Interestingly, the study reveals that 93% of tipped workers prefer the current tipping system, suggesting that many employees value the flexibility and potential for higher earnings that come with tips.
 This preference raises questions about the effectiveness of a minimum wage increase in improving the financial situation of those workers [81104279].

-As the debate over minimum wage continues, the findings from this study contribute to the broader discussion about labor costs and economic policy in Ohio.
+As the debate over minimum wage continues, the findings from the McNair Center study contribute to the broader discussion about labor costs and economic policy in Ohio.
 The potential implications of a $15 minimum wage could reverberate through various sectors, particularly in hospitality, where profit margins are often thin.
 Stakeholders in the industry are urged to consider the balance between fair wages for workers and the financial viability of businesses in the state [81104279].